jcaru614/neuralgazette/README.md

 npx prisma migrate dev

-### Update the Database for dev envirment only do not use in production
+### Update the Database for dev environment only do not use in production

 <!-- This command will delete all entries provided you rename any field or do not use the optional ? and is only used for speed testing dev-->